Market Microstructure

 Market microstructure insights can guide regulatory policies in several ways:

-- Informing rules about transparency and disclosure to ensure fair trading.
+- Informing rules about transparency and disclosure for fair trading.

 - Guiding the design of trading mechanisms and structures to enhance market efficiency.